krmuth/plot-gr/README.md

 # Plotting *Gravity's Rainbow*
 ## Supporting Files for Katie Muth, 'Digital Readings', in *The New Pynchon Studies*, ed.
 Joanna Freer (Cambridge: Cambridge University Press, 2019)

-This repository stores network visualizations of Thomas Pynchon's Gravity's Rainbow developed with David McClure's <a href = "https://github.com/davidmcclure/textplot">Textplot</a> and rendered first in <a href = "https://gephi.org/">Gephi</a> and then as a 3D force graph using ThreeJS/WebGL (see <a href = "https://github.com/vasturiano/3d-force-graph">3d-force-graph</a>).
+This repository stores 3D network visualizations of eight novels, including Gravity's Rainbow, developed with David McClure's <a href = "https://github.com/davidmcclure/textplot">Textplot</a> and rendered first in <a href = "https://gephi.org/">Gephi</a> and then as a 3D force graph using <a href = "https://github.com/mrdoob/three.js/">ThreeJS</a>/WebGL (see <a href = "https://github.com/vasturiano/3d-force-graph">3d-force-graph</a>).

 ## 3D renderings